Rick Santorum 2012 presidential campaign: Background and campaign announcement

 Santorum stopped short of a full-fledged candidacy before the beginning of 2011.
 Prior to that, he had indicated that he was merely considering running for president.

-Santorum filed for an exploratory committee with Federal Elections Commission, and announced the organization on the Fox News program On the Record w/ Greta Van Susteren on April 13, 2011.
+Santorum filed for an exploratory committee with Federal Election Commission, and announced the organization on the Fox News program On the Record w/ Greta Van Susteren on April 13, 2011.
 He formally announced his run for the Republican presidential nomination on ABC's Good Morning America on Monday, June 6, 2011.

 Campaign developments

-In an August 2011 interview with the Des Moines Register's editorial board, Santorum said "I'm the only person in this race by measuring the Gallup poll from March to July, everybody else who's even in the race or a prospective in the race their name identification increase except me.
+In an August 2011 interview with The Des Moines Register's editorial board, Santorum said "I'm the only person in this race by measuring the Gallup poll from March to July, everybody else who's even in the race or a prospective in the race their name identification increase except me.
 And so you just sort of wonder why is the national media not talking about me when they're talking about people like Jon Huntsman who are way below me in the national polls yet he gets press every single day.
 Nobody seems to want to pay any attention to me."

 Santorum suffered from poor fund-raising and weak ground operations, and the viability of his campaign was in doubt during the Ames Poll.
 He finished fourth in the Iowa Straw Poll on August 13, 2011, with 9.8% of the vote.
 The finish was seen as a surprising and successful one; he finished just behind Tim Pawlenty, who had significantly more money.
 Santorum focused on an off-the-beaten-path strategy, going to dozens of small towns generally ignored by the other candidates.
 Although he was considered a "joke" candidate and panned as unelectable in some quarters, his solid consistency among fellow anti-abortion Catholics kept him in the race.

 Santorum was one of the non-Mormon candidates to directly take on the accusations of Mormonism being a cult.

 Santorum has openly promoted natalist government policies as part of his campaign platform.